CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: System Overview

 Intuitively, CRISLoc utilizes the CSI fingerprints of commodity smartphones for indoor localization.
 A crucial question is why the smartphone CSI is a better choice than the Intel 5300 CSI Tool and the smartphone RSS in fingerprinting.
 The reasons are summarized in two aspects.

-\begin{itemize} \item \textbf{Practicability.} i) A smartphone is able to overhear the transmitted frames in the air to acquire CSI, while Intel 5300 CSI Tool requires the successful connection to each AP at a time.
+\begin{itemize} \item \textbf{Practicability.} i) Whenever a WiFi frame arrives at a receiver, CSI can be acquired by the unencrypted training sequence and the source AP can be identified by the unencrypted source MAC address\cite{7786995}, where public key and private key are not required, i.e., a successful connection is not required.
+It is rational for CRISLoc to overhear the transmitted frames in the air to acquire CSI, while Intel 5300 CSI Tool requires the successful connection to each AP at a time.
 When the surrounding APs are password protected or operated by a WLAN controller for roaming management, the smartphone can still be used for CSI indoor localization, but not the Intel 5300 CSI Tool; ii) Data frames, beacons and ACK frames can all be exploited for CSI acquisition in the smartphone, while only data fames are useful in the Intel 5300 CSI Tool.
 The above prominent properties not only make CSI fingerprinting ubiquitous, but also significantly reduce the time of conducting site survey.

 \item \textbf{Performance.} i) The CSI of the smartphone is more stable than that of the Intel 5300 CSI Tool: as shown in Fig. \ref{fig: hot}, the CSI extracted by CSI tool fluctuates over time in $y$ axis; ii) The CSI on more subcarriers can be extracted from the smartphone than the CSI Tool, given the identical spectrum width.
-Therefore, the smartphone CSI has the potential to outperform Intel 5300 CSI Tool with more high quality fingerprints.
+Therefore, the smartphone CSI has the potential to outperform Intel 5300 CSI Tool with more high quality fingerprints; iii) For CSI extracted from smartphones, there are 16 bits to represent the real and imaginary component in a subcarrier, while the number in other CSI tool is much less, i.e., 8 bits in Intel 5300 and 10 bits in Atheros. \end{itemize}